onqtam/headjack/src/digital_footprint.md

 > "Notifications are just alarm clocks that someone else is setting for you." - [@naval](https://twitter.com/NavalismHQ/status/1556179585347112961)

 Twitter decided at some point to boost engagement and forced `"recent tweet"` notifications down our throats [with no ability to turn them off](https://www.reddit.com/r/Twitter/comments/qwvhhb/how_do_you_disable_recent_tweets_from_x/).
-Instagram sometimes changes the notifications button indicating something new when in fact there's nothing - we're being conditioned.
+Instagram sometimes changes the notifications button indicating something new when in fact there's nothing - we're being conditioned like rats through regular dopamine hits.
 Such things should never be out of our explicit control.

-When identity is decoupled from the presentation layer we could have IDMs that align with our needs - we could fine-tune how and when we want to be notified.
-The incentive for an IDM is not to suck all of our attention (as opposed to applications that usually serve ads) - there are other ways to monetize.
+When identity is decoupled from the presentation layer (applications) we could have IDMs that align with our needs - we could fine-tune how and when we want to be notified (for example only in specific time ranges of the day).
+IDMs can monetize us in ways other than advertising and their incentives won't be to suck all of our attention - as opposed to applications that usually serve ads.

-Some IDMs could even offer the feature to show notifications only in specific time ranges of the day - for those addicted to dopamine hits.

 # Linktree is the symptom, Headjack is the cure